ZHaskell/stdio/README.md

 Install
 -------

-On windows we have bundled libuv source, so not extra steps to be taken.
+On windows we have bundled libuv source, so no extra steps to be taken.

 On \*nix platforms, you should install libuv library first, you can use your distribution's package manager if available, for example: